 Our reigning king of challenging singletrack, the Yeti SB5.5

-is exactly what we want an aggressive trail bike to be.
-It can tackle enduro races and
+is precisely what we want an aggressive trail bike to be.
+It can tackle enduro race courses and

 rally mountainsides as your daily driver.
 Armed with 140mm of Switch Infinity travel, the SB5.5

-is a pleasant pedaler and composed climber, but the front end is a lot to haul up smoother climbs.
-If you're benefiting from the aggressive setup though, it's worth the extra work.
+is a pleasant pedaler and composed climber, but is tedious to haul up smoother climbs.

 Best Balanced Quiver Killer

 29 in | Rear Travel: